irfanmahmutogullari/irfanmahmutogullari.github.io/_pages/about.md

 I am a ...
 --->

+İrfan is a postdoctoral researcher in the [Declarative Languages and Artificial Intelligence (DTAI)](https://wms.cs.kuleuven.be/dtai) section of the Department of Computer Science at KU Leuven.
+He has been working on better integration of machine learning techniques and stochastic optimization methods in the context of the ERC-supported project "Conversational human-aware technology for optimization (CHAT-Opt)" in [Prof. Tias Guns' lab](https://people.cs.kuleuven.be/~tias.guns/) since October 2022.

 Areas of Interest
 ======
 Stochastic and Robust Optimization, Decision-Focused Learning, Supply Chain Management, Distribution Logistics, Machine Learning, Combinatorial Optimization